-- p.35 "There is a prevalent misconception that 'becoming' involves the notion of a unique seriality for its advance into novelty.
-This is the classic notion of 'time' which philosophy took over from common sense. [snap, not serial] "" - p.52 "The 'prehension' of one actual entity by another actual entity is the complete transaction, analysable into the objectification of the former entity as one of the data for the latter, and into the fully clothed feeling whereby the datum is absorbed into the subjective satisfaction - -'clothed' with the various elements of its 'subjective form. "[transaction = snap]
+- Whitehead later provides further information which indicates that he had the modern concept of adjointness in mind: - There is a prevalent misconception that 'becoming' involves the notion of a unique seriality for its advance into novelty.
+This is the classic notion of 'time' which philosophy took over from common sense.
+[PR p.35] - The 'prehension' of one actual entity by another actual entity is the complete transaction, analysable into the objectification of the former entity as one of the data for the latter, and into the fully clothed feeling whereby the datum is absorbed into the subjective satisfaction - 'clothed' with the various elements of its 'subjective' form.
+[PR p.52].